rafeyshah/payment-api/readme.md

 :arrows_counterclockwise: **Async/Await**: Refactored callback-based and promise-based code to use async/await for better code readability and maintainability.

-:tada: **Aggregation**: Aggregation Group is used to fetch countries in Entity Collection

 :key: **Environment Setup**: Utilized environment variables to configure the application, following best practices to keep sensitive data secure.

 ## Prerequisites